openharmony/docs/en/application-dev/device/vibrator-overview.md

 ![0752d302-aeb9-481a-bb8f-e5524eb61eeb](figures/0752d302-aeb9-481a-bb8f-e5524eb61eeb.png)

-- Vibrator API: provides basic vibrator APIs, including the APIs for querying the vibrator list, querying the vibrator by effect, and triggering and stopping vibration.
+- Vibrator API: provides basic vibrator APIs, including the APIs for obtaining the vibrator list, querying the vibrator by effect, and triggering and stopping vibration.

 - Vibrator Framework: manages the framework layer of the vibrator and communicates with the Misc Device Service.